oopsmonk/documentation/wallets/0.1/trinity/how-to-guides/verify-trinity-mobile-android.md

 On 11 February 2020, the IOTA Foundation became aware of an attack on the Trinity wallet, during which some users’ seeds and Trinity passwords were compromised.
 Please check our advice for [protecting your Trinity account](../how-to-guides/protect-trinity-account.md).
 :::

 To verify the authenticity of Trinity Mobile for Android, you can check its SHA256 hash and its code signature.

-Instructions for both of these steps differ--verification of the SHA256 hash can be done from your Android device, but a computer is required in order to verify the code signature.
+## Prerequisites
+To verify the SHA256 hash, you can use your Android device.
+To verify the code signature, you'll need a computer with the [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-downloads.html) installed.

-### Verify the SHA256 hash
+## Verify the SHA256 hash

 1. Go to https://www.sisik.eu/hash.